 |

-Lake Street Transfer as seen from the lower Lake Street "L" platform.
-The upper platform with the peaked-roof canopy, was the original; the lower one was added in 1913.
+Lake Street Transfer station is seen looking east from the lower level Lake Street "L" platform.
+The upper platforms with the peaked-roof canopies are the Metrpolitan "L"'s platforms, who opened the original part of the station in 1895; the lower platforms were added in 1913 to create a transfer station.
+For a larger view, click here.
 (Photo from the Bruce G. Moffat Collection) |

 Lake Street Transfer